[searchwp_form id=1]

 Photo 1.9

-Enjoy beautifully formatted instructions with step-by-step photos to guide you through every stage of the project.
+Enjoy a beautifully formatted version of this pattern, complete with clear instructions and step-by-step photos to guide you through every part of the project.

-The PDF is perfect for printing or keeping on your device for easy, ad-free access while you crochet!
+The PDF is perfect for printing or saving to your device for easy, ad-free crocheting anytime – and it even includes an adorable Orca Variation!

 Leaving a long yarn tail, join main colour to the last chained st made in Rnd 11 – refer to Photo 2.1.